27-poorani/alumnideploy/DEPLOYMENT.md

 5. Add Environment Variable:
    - `REACT_APP_API_URL`: Your backend URL from step 1

+## Troubleshooting

+### Common Issues and Solutions

+1. **MongoDB Connection Issues**
+   - Ensure your MongoDB Atlas connection string is correct in both `backend/.env` and `render.yaml`
+   - Check that your MongoDB Atlas IP whitelist allows connections from anywhere (0.0.0.0/0)
+   - Verify that your MongoDB Atlas user has the correct permissions

+2. **CORS Issues**
+   - The CORS configuration has been updated to allow connections from all frontend URLs
+   - If you're still experiencing CORS issues, check the browser console for specific error messages

+3. **Frontend Not Connecting to Backend**
+   - Verify that your frontend's `.env` file has the correct `REACT_APP_API_URL` pointing to your backend deployment URL
+   - Check that your backend is properly deployed and running

+4. **Deployment Failing**
+   - Check the build logs in Render.com for any errors
+   - Ensure all dependencies are correctly specified in your package.json files
+   - Verify that your Node.js version is compatible with Render.com (use the engines field in package.json)

+### Redeployment Steps

+1. After making changes to your code, push them to your GitHub repository
+2. Render will automatically detect the changes and redeploy your services
+3. Monitor the deployment logs for any errors

 6. Deploy

 ### 3. Update CORS in Backend